ondrej17/kabuto/README.md

     python kabuto.py predict <name_of_nn> <dump.file>

-Phases that we want to be learned must be in file `src/config/phases_to_learn.txt`.
+Phases that you want to be learned must be in file `src/config/phases_to_learn.txt`.

 The results of the script are stored in `src/result` folder.

+TODO: add command that show the stdout to console and also saves it to file

 The log of script is both printed to console and written in file `src/kabuto.log`.

 The example run and simulation are located in `example` folder.

-TODO: add command that show the stdout to console and also saves it to file

  ## Code Structure
  * `README.md`